ZIP Code 13160 in Union Springs, NY

 Schools in ZIP Code 13160

 ZIP Code 13160 is in the Union Springs Central School District, which serves grades Pre-Kindergarten thru 12th.
-There are 3 public school(s) in this ZIP Code, and we have located 3 private school(s).
+There are 3 public schools and 2 private school(s) in this ZIP Code.
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Andrew J Smith Elementary School 26 Homer St